-You will also have the chance to work on a renovation project at one of our partner schools with the aim of creating a safer and more inspiring learning environment.
+You will also have the chance to volunteer on a renovation project at one of our partner schools with the aim of creating a safer and more inspiring learning environment.
 You could be painting an educational mural, renovating a playground, creating a library, installing a hand-washing station and more!

-After your Challenge you can join our optional extension trip, where you’ll embark on the epic 5-day Poon Hill trek.
+After your Challenge you can join our optional extension trip for $800, where you’ll embark on the epic 5-day Poon Hill trek!
 Beginning in Pokhara, you'll have an afternoon to stroll around the lakeside city before getting ready to start your trek the following day.
 You'll pass through picturesque mountain villages, lush forests and small streams as you make your way to the Poon Hill summit - 3200m above sea level.
 The Poon Hill lookout has the most incredible panoramic views of the Annapurna ranges that you'll be lucky enough to see at sunrise before beginning your descent, fresh on the knowledge you just trekked into the highest mountain range in the world!

 Challenges Abroad Nepal was a rewarding and worthwhile experience.
 It was great to be a part of the school and I truly felt that our team made a difference.Alicia Coventry - Monash University student